MaxRichter/maxrichter.github.io/README.rst

 maxrichter.github.io
 ====================

-This is Max's Tech Blog regarding Software and Data Engineering.
+This is Max's Tech Blog regarding Software- and Data Engineering & Leadership.

 To-Do's
 -------